snarkymcsnarkpants/dad_joke_repo/the collection.md

 One Liners

+- The main difference between pine nuts and deer nuts...
+Pine nuts are kinda expensive, but you can find deer nuts under a buck.
+- A will serves as a dead giveaway.
+- A plateau represents the highest form of flattery.
+- Bakers guard thier trade secrets closely... it's stricly knead-to-know basis.
 - We all know Alexander Graham Bell invented the telephone...  but his brother, Taco, did some pretty important work as well.
 - If you work security at a Samsung store, does that make you a gaurdian of the Galaxy?
 - If you buy a bigger bed, your left with more bedroom, but with less... bedroom.